silverbulletmd/silverbullet/website/Command.md

+---
+description: A named action you can invoke from the command palette or bind to a key.
+tags: glossary
+---
 Commands define actions that SilverBullet can perform.
 They range from simple edit commands, such as `Text: Bold`, but may be more elaborate such as `Page: Rename`.

 SilverBullet ships with a lot of commands built in, but custom ones can also be defined using [[Space Lua]] and [[Plugs]].